CrazyClone55/Rasperry-pi-installation/tiny core/README.md

 <h1>welcome to installation of Tiny Core Linux</h1>
-<p>I am going to assume that if you are installing tiny core linux that you are already familiar with computers and have common sense so this guide may be a bit harder, also I will expect you to click yes on diaoglues and read things for yourself, this is a guide not a </p>
+<p>I am going to assume that if you are installing tiny core linux that you are already familiar with computers and have common sense so this guide may be a bit harder, also I will expect you to click yes on diaoglues and read things for yourself.</p>
 <h2>Materials</h2>
 <ul>
   <li>raspberry pi zero w</li>